On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: Proof of regsol+ via a Nash-Moser method

-where $c,c'$ are independent of $c_*$.
-We emphasize that $t^*(\pd^2\rho)$ in \re{rho1-2c-25} depends on the {\it modulus of continuity} of $\pd^2\rho$.
+where $c\in(0,1/2)$ is independent of $c_*$.
 This however does not cause any difficulty for domains satisfying the condition $a_q$, because the Levi eigenvalues do not decay towards the boundary.
-This is decisive for the Nash-Moser iteration to succeed in our proof for $C^2$ domains.
+This is decisive for the Nash--Moser iteration to succeed in our proof for $C^2$ domains.